 Significant hazards What could go wrong Risk level (High, Medium or Low) Existing control measures Further actions Participant, spectator, coach, volunteer, officials, alumni behavior/conduct Relates to anyone connected to the club Physical or psychological injury or mental health problems caused by: aggressive or violent behavior, poor practice, rule violations, harassment or bullying.
-Low Laws of the sport Code of conduct, health and safety, welfare and safeguarding policies and disciplinary procedures in place.
+Medium Laws of the sport Code of conduct, health and safety, welfare and safeguarding policies and disciplinary procedures in place.
 Appropriately experienced and/or qualified coaches/session leaders in place for the level of participant.
 Appropriately experienced and/or qualified officials fo rin place for the level of competition.
 Annual Club handover ensure clear understanding of Club governance and oversight from the University.
 Ensure Club members sign up to Club policies annually.
 Spectator policies clearly displayed on website.
 Equipment Relates to any equipment required to take part safely in your activity either owned by club or facility/ground Personal injury caused by: Injury caused by the tackle bag breaking Lack of appropriate equipment Poor storage Theft Misuse equipment Low Adhere to National Governing Body and/or statutory standards for equipment purchases.
 Club management of asset list and knowledge of condition and replacement timelines Rules of the sport are followed and appropriate oversight of activity at all times Clarity on ownership and responsibility for personal equipment e.g. riding helmet Remove unsafe equipment from use and appropriate, safe disposal Annually update asset list Annually review any changes to NGB/Statutory requirements

-Management of Injuries, illness and infections Relates to injuries/illness/infection occurred in activity and outside of the sport and returning to the activity Worsen the injury/illness/infections Spreading the injury/illness/infections Cause secondary injuries/illness/infection Low Appropriate equipment checks, inspections and service regime Good housekeeping and appropriate, secure storage provision Club to insert further detail, e.g. maintenance schedules Collection of athlete medical information with appropriate guidance to athletes.
+Management of Injuries, illness and infections Relates to injuries/illness/infection occurred in activity and outside of the sport and returning to the activity Worsen the injury/illness/infections Spreading the injury/illness/infections Cause secondary injuries/illness/infection Appropriate equipment checks, inspections and service regime Good housekeeping and appropriate, secure storage provision Club to insert further detail, e.g. maintenance schedules Collection of athlete medical information with appropriate guidance to athletes.
 Medical information is made available to session leaders, captains and coaches as appropriate.
 Appropriate supervised training plan Access to First Aid provision Quarantine/exclusion period Appropriate medical support available Return to activity guidance Team selection policy includes fitness to play.
-Personal injury insurance Refer to Welfare@Sport for further guidance Sports specific checks/medical requirements adhered to Keep a list of all players' injuries and advise them to training and at matches how to manage the injury so not to worsen it Travel Relates to any club related travel (including individuals/teams) to and from fixtures, training and/or events.
+Personal injury insurance Refer to Welfare@Sport for further guidance Travel Relates to any club related travel (including individuals/teams) to and from fixtures, training and/or events.
 NB: A separate risk assessment with be required for trips and tours.
-Driven Transport Road traffic accident Getting lost Antisocial behavior Breakdown Vehicle unsafe to drive Self-Drive Road traffic accident Getting lost Antisocial behavior Breakdown Vehicle unsafe to drive Low Use the Sports Service coordinated transport Correct and appropriate storage of equipment Code of conduct in place Appropriate insurance is in place Vehicle used must be in good working order with recorded service history.
+Driven Transport Road traffic accident Getting lost Antisocial behavior Breakdown Vehicle unsafe to drive Self-Drive Road traffic accident Getting lost Antisocial behavior Breakdown Vehicle unsafe to drive Use the Sports Service coordinated transport Correct and appropriate storage of equipment Code of conduct in place Appropriate insurance is in place Vehicle used must be in good working order with recorded service history.
 Suitably qualified and experience driver Sufficient time provided for trip with adequate rest breaks.
 Appropriate insurance and breakdown cover Code of conduct in place Appropriately sized and maintained vehicle Contingency measures in place to cover driver injury or fatigue